Scottish Welfare Fund - overview

 The Scottish Welfare Fund is a national scheme which is provided by local authorities.
 Each local authority has its own application form.
 You can find contact details for all the local authorities in Scotland on mygov.scot.

 If you are on a low income, you may be able to get benefit to help with your living costs, your rent or other housing costs.

 You may be able to get a crisis grant if you have an immediate financial need as a result of an emergency or a disaster and the grant will help you avoid serious damage or serious risk to the health and safety of yourself or your family.
 For example, if you have spent your money on visiting a sick child in hospital and you have no money to buy food until your next benefit payment, you may be able to get a crisis grant.

 You cannot normally get a crisis grant if you are waiting for a decision about a benefit that you have applied for and you do not have enough money to live on until the decision is made.
-If you are in this situation, you may be able to get a short term advance of benefit.
-These are the responsibility of the Department for Work and Pensions (DWP) and so you should apply via your Jobcentre Plus office.
+If you are in this situation, you may be able to get a benefit advance.
+This is also called a 'short term advance of benefit' or for universal credit, a 'universal credit advance'.
+These are the responsibility of the Department for Work and Pensions (DWP) and so you should apply via your Jobcentre Plus office or the telephone number for the benefit you have applied for.
 However if your need is severe, your local authority may make an exception and award you a crisis grant while your application to the DWP is in progress.
 For example, this might be appropriate if the DWP lost your application and you have had to reapply.